TetsujinOni/le_log4net/README.md

 Before implementing this logger, you need to create an account on Logentries.
 Once you have done this, you must download the getKey.py script on github which is necessary for getting your user-key.
-This user-key is required for each of the steps listed below and is referred to below simply as key
+This user-key is essentially a password to your account and is required for each of the steps listed below.

 Once you have downloaded the script run it as follows `python getKey.rb --key`.
-It will prompt you for your login credentials and then print out your user-key to be used below.
+It will prompt you for your login credentials and then print out your user-key which is needed in the steps below.

 Log4net Setup
 ------------------